 “These defendants conspired to use the lax gun laws down south and elsewhere to flood the streets of our city with assault weapons and other guns, which, in the wrong hands, could have caused mayhem and massive bloodshed in our communities,” said the late District Attorney Ken Thompson.
 “We will now hold these merchants of death accountable no matter where they live.”

 Bassier allegedly paid between $150 and $300 per gun, and paid the straw purchasers a fee of $50 per gun.
 The undercover cop – conducting almost all the buys in a parking lot of a Walgreens pharmacy in Canarsie – paid on average $800 to $1,200 per gun, and between $2,000 and $2,500 per assault weapon.
 These figures demonstrate how lucrative the illegal gun trade is.

-The long-term undercover operation is the third such successful investigation since DA Thompson took office in 2014.
+The long-term undercover operation is the third such successful investigation since 2014.
 Over 300 firearms were recovered in the previous two, which involved guns transported from Georgia by car and on passenger airplanes.
 The Brooklyn DA’s Office is the only local authority in recent memory to apprehend out-of state defendants who smuggle illegal guns into our city.

-Furthermore, the DA’s Violent Criminal Enterprises Bureau, working with detectives from the NYPD’s Firearms Investigations Unit, have taken a total of over 550 guns off the streets of Brooklyn.
+Furthermore, the DA’s Violent Criminal Enterprises Bureau, working with detectives from the NYPD’s Firearms Investigations Unit, have taken almost 1,000 guns off the streets of Brooklyn.

 Recent Press Releases: